Evaluation and Review

 NSW Government Grants Administration Guide (2022) - provides an overview of the grants administration process in NSW including evaluation requirements.

-First Nations Investment Framework TPG24-28 (2024) - a guide to good practice in working with First Nations people and communities on the design, appraisal, and evaluation of initiatives.
+First Nations Investment Framework TPG24-28 (2024) - a guide to good practice in working with First Nations people and communities on the design, economic appraisal and evaluation of initiatives.

 Queensland Government Program Evaluation Guidelines (2020) - broad principles that are expected to underpin the planning and implementation of evaluations for programs funded by the Queensland Government.
 Includes supplementary information sheet on economic evaluation.